Rock icon celebrates alternative authenticity and underground culture with first show in Los Angeles on February 17th

 Farrell excitedly talks about his ambitions for Heaven After Dark, noting “After the extraordinary success of Lollapalooza, I’m honored to work alongside my wife, Etty, on this eccentric event series to create something just as revolutionary.
 I think now more than ever we need to come together to reignite the power of curiosity, collaboration, and diversity through visual and auditory art”.
 Heaven After Dark, Farrell claims, will be “An evening to be lived in the sublimity of the moment and the lasting memory of the mind.”

 The event will be at the iconic 1926 Room at the Belasco Theater in Downtown Los Angeles on Thursday, February 17.
-Tickets can be found here.
+Perry Farrell is managed by Michael James and Ian Jenkinson.
+Show tickets can be found here.